Knowing how to unplug and recharge is a critical success factor that leads to better performance, greater productivity, and ultimately… a better life.

 Habit #2: Simple exercise.

 At least five or six times a week, I unplug and recharge by exercising.
 Some days are more intense than others, but even the simplest exercise does more to recharge my batteries physically, mentally, and emotionally than anything else I do.
-Try it and you'll discover that even the simplest exercise will energize you, give you an immediate sense of accomplishment, and will help you reduce stress.
+Try it and you'll discover how exercise energizes you, gives you an immediate sense of accomplishment, and helps reduce stress.

 Habit #3: Dinner together.